Korn: Untitled eighth album, Luzier's addition and Korn III: Remember Who You Are (2007–2011)

-Korn III: Remember Who You Are (2009–2011)

 In a YouTube video, bassist Reginald "Fieldy" Arvizu affirmed that a charity song titled "A Song for Chi" would be released, featuring Slipknot guitarist Jim Root; Clint Lowery of Sevendust; drummer Dave McClain of Machine Head; and former Korn guitarist Brian "Head" Welch, among many other musicians.
 The song was intended to raise money for Deftones bassist Chi Cheng, who fell into a comatose state following a car accident in November 2008.

 Along with the announcement of the Ballroom Blitz Tour in March 2010, the title for the new album was revealed as Korn III: Remember Who You Are.
 Later that month, Munky announced that Korn has officially signed to Roadrunner Records.
 Jonathan Davis later confirmed the record deal: "We're going to go to Roadrunner.
 [It is] real exciting for us, too, because they're one of the last record companies to let you do what you want to do."
 Davis continued, "All the great bands around are on that label and everything seems to just work out right and it seems like a good home for us right now."
 The lead single, "Oildale", was made available for streaming in May 2010.
 "Oildale (Leave Me Alone)" was simultaneously released to radio stations and became a top-10 hit on the Billboard Mainstream Rock airplay chart.
 A music video directed by Phil Mucci received an exclusive premiere on MTV2.

 Korn III: Remember Who You Are was released on July 13, 2010.
 It debuted and peaked at number two on the Billboard 200 with 63,000 purchases reported.
 A second single, "Let the Guilt Go", was released that same month, reaching number 23 on Mainstream Rock.
 "Pop a Pill" was scheduled to be the third single from Korn III: Remember Who You Are, but plans were scrapped by Roadrunner Records due to unsatisfactory results with previous singles.
 Korn co-headlined the Music as a Weapon V tour with Disturbed in late 2010 and early 2011.
 The tour also featured supporting acts Sevendust and In This Moment.